 Quality of proposed project

-- Specific and relevant activities are proposed to collaborate on research, curriculum co- development, and/or graduate student teaching, training and mentoring.
+- Specific activities are proposed to collaborate on research, curriculum co-development and/or undergraduate/graduate student research mentoring and teaching.

-- Strong project concept and rationale are provided; project demonstrates innovation and is practical.
+- Strong project concept and rationale are provided; project demonstrates innovation.

 Evidence of mutual benefit for host institution and scholar in proposed project